wooilahn/Graduate-Projects/README.md

   - Reason: Most people would like to eat a varied menu in one meal.
 However, economic constraints and leftovers make them difficult to enjoy this experience.
 In other words, they have difficulties on deciding only a limited amount of food for each delivery because of the diverse menu.
 So we thought that if we could solve the diverse needs of each person, it will be a solution that can satisfy many users.

 ## Solution ideas for your HMW questions
 - First Question) 1.
 HMW make people not care about the number of people they need?
-  - Solution 1) Gather people who want to eat together easily after deciding a menu.
+  - Solution 1) Gather people who want to eat together easily after deciding a menu.(Selected as the Top 3 solution ideas)
   - Solution 2) Just order a menu for 1 person.
 Make the restaurant divide the menu.
   - Solution 3) Make an online matching site that matches anyone near who prefers the similar menu.
   - Solution 4) Divide the food after ordering it with other people who need it.